DSA Link

 Approach:

-Name the style plus what playing it requires.
+Name the style plus what performing it requires.

 Template

 "Changquan with sword.
-My coach said my arm extension is better than my power, so the sword's wrist agility matches my body.
+My coach said my arm extension is better than my power, so the sword's wrist agility suits my body.
 I want to learn Nanquan in secondary because I think the explosive power will balance my style."

 "Is there a coach or training partner you remember most?"